 This post is an incredibly detailed guide, step by step, for how to apply for an Indian visa from USA for US citizens.
 I have applied myself and taken notes and screenshots of every step of the way.
 You don’t find a more detailed guide than this online.
 If you are from the UK, check out my article how to apply for an Indian visa for UK citizens where my English boyfriend documented another detailed step by step guide.
 This post is updated often to stay up to date.

-Attention: This paper visa application is if you are going longer than 60 days.
-If you need a 60 day e-visa it’s a simple process and you don’t need to do any of the below steps on how to apply for Indian tourist visa from USA.
-You can purchase this paper visa or a 60 day e-visa on the government site or on iVisa, a third party website. iVisa charges a fee but takes care of everything for you so you don’t have to deal with the Indian embassy: click here for iVisa.
+This paper visa application is if you are going LONGER than 60 days.
+If you are going for less, you need a 60 day e-visa.
+Disregard everything below and use iVisa for a stress free e-visa or go through the government site. iVisa charges a fee but takes care of everything for you so you don’t have to deal with the Indian embassy.
 The major benefit of iVisa is you can do it way ahead of time but they will submit later so you can full 60 days & a “zero frustration” policy aka they do everything for you.

 How to Apply for Indian Tourist Visa from USA

 Step 1.
 Start at the India Visa Center for Cox and King website to see what type of visa you need.
 I’m only discussing tourist visas in this post, so be sure that’s the type you’ll want.
 Next, under submit by post click “online application step 1” which takes you to the application website- and a redirect button will pop up.

 Step 2.
 Make sure your passport is okay for use: “Original, signed passport valid for 6 months from day of application, and with at least two blank visa pages for Indian visa stamps.
 Amendment pages are not acceptable for visa stamps.”